rcruickshank73/bsad482/README.md

    - Compares employee retention in remote, hybrid, and in-office work environments.
    - Target: Reduce voluntary turnover by 10% annually.
    - Baseline: Current company turnover rate.

+DATA FOR TERM PROJECT MILESTONE 2:

+Below are the visualizations for each of my 5 Key Performance Indicators, along with an interpretation of each visualization.

+KPI #1: Employee Productivity